 The Cure herb sprite (defrosted) and the original sprite from FFA.

 Before doing anything else, we visited Aquaria, a town built over currently-frozen water.
 Aquaria had a gentle, flowing variant of the Forestan town theme playing in the background, and was chock full of people gently freezing to death.
 There, we bought Ben a Steel Helm, and found our first batch of Refreshers.
-This weird, crystal-bottled potion clears your debuffs, which are few to the point of being harmless.
+This weird, crystal-bottled potion clears your debuffs, bearing in mind that debuffs in MQ are few to the point of being harmless.
 Wheee… We also found a Gemini teleport tile in the equipment seller’s basement.
 Lastly, we discovered that the inns in this game are prohibitively expensive.
 Sure, our last inn was free so anything would look pricey, but the Aquarians were charging 95 gold when we were earning 6 gold a fight!